-Please mark votes as in
+Please mark votes as in this example.

-this example
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" ALL OF THE FOLLOWING PROPOSALS:

+Elect the following directors: Class I MICHAEL J. CHUN Class III MARY G.F.
+BITTERMAN MARTIN A. STEIN BARBARA J. TANABE ROBERT W. WO, JR. nominees listed WITHHOLD AUTHORITY FOR EXCEPT 2.
+Approve the Bank of Hawaii Corporation 2004 Stock and Incentive Compensation Plan.
+FOR AGAINST ABSTAIN

+S. HAUNANI APOLIONA ALLAN R. LANDON

+(To withhold authority for any nominee, write his/her name on the line below.)
+3. Elect Ernst & Young LLP as Independent Auditor for 2004.

+Exception

+1 DATE: , 2004

+SIGNATURE

-THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" ALL OF THE FOLLOWING PROPOSALS: FOR ALL WITHHOLD nominees FOR Elect the following directors: listed AUTHORITY EXCEPT FOR AGAINST ABSTAIN Class III Approve the Bank of Hawaii MICHAEL J. CHUN MARY G.F.
-BITTERMAN Corporation 2004 Stock and MARTIN A. STEIN Incentive Compensation BARBARA J. TANABE Plan.
-ROBERT W. WO.
-JR. Class II S. HAUNANI APOLIONA ALLAN R. LANDON (To withhold authority for any nominee, write his/her name on the line below.)
-Elect Ernst & Young LLP as Independent Auditor for 2004.
-Exception DATE: .
-2004 SIGNATURE SIGNATURE (JOINT OWNERS) Please date, sign exactly as your name appears on the form and mail the proxy promptly.
-When signing as an attorney, executor, administrator, trustee or guardian, please give
+SIGNATURE (JOINT OWNERS) Please date, sign exactly as your name appears on the form and mail the proxy promptly.
+When signing as an attorney, executor, administrator, trustee or guardian, please give your full title.
+If shares are held jointly, both owners must sign.